 Concession Stand Safety

-The Concession Stand Director and Assistant Directors are elected Denville Baseball Board Members and are responsible for staffing and general operation of the food serving facilities.
-The Stand Directors have been adequately trained by the local board of health officials.
+The Concession Stand Director is an elected Denville Baseball Board Members and are responsible for staffing and general operation of the food serving facilities.
+The Stand Director has been adequately trained by the local board of health officials.

 Stand Captains will be assigned at least one (1) for each day of the week.
-The Concession Stand Director and Assistant Director will provide essential food handling safety information and guidance to the daily appointed stand captains.
+The Concession Stand Director will provide essential food handling safety information and guidance to the daily appointed stand captains.

-- Turn on and inspect that all electrical appliances are operational and safe for use.
-(Report all non-functional equipment to the Concession Stand Director or Assistant Director immediately)
+2. Turn on and inspect that all electrical appliances are operational and safe for use.
+(Report all non-functional equipment to the Concession Stand Director immediately)

 Rapidly reheat potentially hazardous foods to 165° F. Do not attempt to heat foods in crock pots, steam tables, over sterno units or other holding devices.